 Della Francesca’s rich array of colors, landscapes, personages, and parallel narratives – in continuous movement from one side of the panel to the other – appear in my work in association with particular musical gestures and instrumental textures.
-Therefore the ten sections of Dalla Legenda aurea are performed continuously in the sequence of the events depicted in the frescoes.

 I. Story of Adam: Three Death Scenes Under a Blue Sky

 II.
 Visit of Queen Sheba to King Solomon